leomccormack/Spatial_Audio_Framework/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

 ~/intel/compilers_and_libraries/linux/mkl/tools/builder
 # Or it can be here:
 /opt/intel/compilers_and_libraries/linux/mkl/tools/builder
-# note, that if it is located in '/opt/', you will need to run the remaining commands with 'sudo'
+# note, that if it is located in /opt/, then you will need to run the remaining commands with 'sudo'
 ```

 Copy the included **saf_mkl_list** file into the MKL **builder** folder: